mvrozanti/RAT-via-Telegram/README.md

 proxy - opens a proxy server
 pwd - show current directory
 run - run a file
-self_destruct - destroy all traces
-tasklist - display services and processes running to - select targets by it's name
+schedule - schedule a command to run at specific time self_destruct - destroy all traces tasklist - display services and processes running to - select targets by it's name